Prairie Women's Health Centre of Excellence

 There are differences between women and men concerning health and health care.
 This relates to their sex or biological differences including reproductive health, and also very importantly, to their gender, the social roles and responsibilities assumed by men and women.

-Gender is one of the determinants of health, interacting with other determinants in the complex web of health influences.
-Gender-based analysis takes the differences between and among women and men into consideration.
-Good gender-based analysis takes into account and honours the diversity among women in differing abilities, culture, economics, geographic location and experiences of social exclusion/inclusion, as well as the effects of racism or colonialism.
-GBA also recognizes the differences in roles and health issues based on sexual orientation and for trans-gendered, two-spirit and other people.
+Gender-based analysis (GBA) takes the differences between and among women and men into consideration.
+Good gender-based analysis takes into account and honours the diversity among women in differing abilities, culture, sexual orientation, economics, geographic location and experiences of social exclusion/inclusion, as well as the effects of racism, colonialism or other discrimination.

 All PWHCE-supported reports provide information about the role of gender as it affects women's health.
 However the following provide theoretical and practical application of gender in health planning: